 - What do you need written?
 Copy for your website?
 A blog post?
 An ongoing series of blog posts?
 Copy for your online ads?
 A video script?
 Social media posts?
 An e-book?
 All or some of the above?

 - What quality level do you need?
 Before you say “the best!” keep in mind that there will be a strong correlation between price and quality, and not everything needs to be top-notch quality.
 If you need copy for a page on your website that’s necessary but rarely seen, perhaps better to get it done cheaply and allocate your dollars elsewhere.

 - How complex is the writing you need done?
 How much interaction will you need to have with your writer?
-If you need an explanation of common industry term, you can likely get that without spending immense amounts of your energy interacting with your writer.
-If you need a detailed explanation of a proprietary product feature, you’ll need to have a detailed conversation with your writer to give them what they need.
+If you need an explanation of a common industry term, you can likely get that without spending immense amounts of your energy interacting with your writer.
+If you need a detailed explanation of a proprietary product feature, you’ll need to have a detailed conversation with your writer to give them what they need at the outset.

 - Do you need one writer or multiple writers?
 You may not know the answer to this one yet, but it’s something to keep in mind.
 Selecting one writer will allow you to form a deeper relationship, but having several writers will provide variety with different writing styles.

 Step 2: Decide How Much You Can Afford to Pay Your Writer(s)

 How much you can afford to pay freelance writers is different for every business, but answering the questions in Step 1 will help you answer this.
 If you have at least a ballpark figure in mind, you’ll be much better equipped to evaluate your options.

 That said, here are some numbers to get you started (note huge ranges for some, depending on quality, length, and varied pricing by provider):